MustafaMoneer/bot-microsoft-connector/README.md

   const text = session.message.text

   // CALL TO RECAST.AI: session.message.address.conversation.id contains a unique ID of your conversation with the channel used
-  // The conversationToken is what lets Recast.AI identify your conversation.
+  // The conversation_token is what lets Recast.AI identify your conversation.
-  // As session.message.address.conversation.id is what identifies your conversation with the channel used, you can use it as conversationToken.
+  // As session.message.address.conversation.id is what identifies your conversation with the channel used, you can use it as conversation_token.

-  recastClient.textConverse(text, { conversationToken: session.message.address.conversation.id })
+  recastClient.textConverse(text, { conversation_token: session.message.address.conversation.id })
   .then((res) => {
     const replies = res.replies
     const action = res.action